wadaniel/korali/examples/features/running.mpi.cxx/README.rst

-Running MPI Applications
+Running C++ MPI Applications
 =====================================================

-In this tutorial we show how an MPI model can be executed with Korali.
+In this tutorial we show how a C++ MPI model can be executed with Korali.

 For more information on running Korali applications in parallel, see :ref:`Parallel Execution <parallel-execution>`.
 For more information on running Korali on MPI, see :ref:`Distributed Conduit <module-conduit-distributed>`.